 - Pre-submission: Update ASHG Membership Information

-Before logging in to submit your proposal, confirm that your name and contact information are correct in your ASHG website account.
+Before logging in to submit your proposal, confirm that your name and contact information are correct in your ASHG membership account.
 The email address on your account will be used for all communications regarding your proposal and cannot be edited once you begin.
 We recommend you draft your proposal in a separate document first so that you can cut and paste details into the submission form.
 You may save a partially completed submission and return to it at a future date.
-All submissions must be completed by December 12, 2019.
+If you cannot remember your ASHG login please do NOT make a new login, contact email@example.com.

 - Step 1: Beginning a New Submission